Trevelopment/mazdatweaks/serial.md

 ### USB Flash Drive:

 1. Format drive to FAT32
+2. Using MZD-AIO v2.7.9+: Run "Autorun & Recovery" with "Recovery Via Serial Connection" & "Install ID_7 Recovery Scripts Pack" options checked
+4. AIO will create the 'XX' Folder and neccessary files in "_copy_to_usb" folder
+5. AIO will offer to copy files directly to the connected USB Drive

+    > Or Do It Yourself:
+    > 1. Format drive to FAT32
-2. Create folder called ‘XX’
+    > 2. Create folder called ‘XX’
-3. Add contents of [this archive](http://albuyeh.com/files/autorun.v3.zip) to folder ‘XX’
+    > 2. Add contents of [this archive](http://albuyeh.com/files/autorun.v3.zip) to folder ‘XX’
-4. If you want to have the car create its own Wifi Access Point, configure the `XX/00-start-wifiAP/wifiAP.config`file.
+    > 3. If you want to have the car create its own Wifi Access Point, configure the `XX/00-start-wifiAP/wifiAP.config`file.
 Otherwise, delete the 00-start-wifiAP folder

-5. Use AIO app to also install selected tweaks on the same flash drive.
+- (Optional) Use AIO to also install some selected tweaks on the same USB flash drive to run after completed.

 ## Process: